robertschank/robertschank.github.io/index.md

    - If something won't budge, work with that one instead
    - Keep going until you can approach this part with curiosity or compassion

-**Talk to it like a friend** - Extend curiosity, compassion, and appreciation.
+**Talk to it** - You can speak to this part silently, out loud, or write to it on paper (recommended).
+Extend curiosity, compassion, and appreciation.
 Imagine you're having a conversation with someone who matters.

-**On paper** - Write to it directly on the page—like writing a letter to a friend.

-**Ask and listen** - Pose these questions, then wait quietly for a response.
-You might not get any responses, just showing up for them is valuable
+**Ask and listen** - Pose each question below, one at a time, and wait quietly for a response.
+You might get clear responses, vague impressions, or nothing at all.
+The act of asking and listening is the practice.
-   - Is there something you want me to know?
+   - Is there anything you'd like me to know?
    - What are you protecting me from?
    - Pause and recognize this part's good intention.
 Offer it some gratitude.
 Notice how it responds.
    - What do you need from me going forward?

+**Write what comes** - If images, words, or sensations arise, jot them down.

 **Close with gratitude** - Thank the part for whatever it allowed or shared, and let it know you'll check in again.